Itchy-Fingerz/wrld-indoor-maps-api/1 - Outline Creation and Submission MD.md

 The Georeferencer plugin can be found under *Raster > Georeferencer*, and the OpenLayers plugin can be found under *Web > OpenLayers Plugin*.
 If you find that either of these plugins are missing, you should be able to find them under *Plugins > Manage and Install Plugins*

-Georeferencer will allow you to convert your indoor floorplan to have it correctly related to a ground system of geographic co-ordinates - i.e. Making your map image spatially fit your building in terms of latitude and longitude.
+Georeferencer will allow you to convert your indoor floor plan to have it correctly related to a ground system of geographic co-ordinates - i.e. Making your floor plan image spatially correct to your building in terms of latitude and longitude.
 This process is covered in more detail below.

 OpenLayers allows you to pull map & satellite imagery into your QGIS scene.
 This makes creation of your initial outline much easier (if you're doing it by hand) by allowing you to line up the bounds of your feature with the OpenLayers imagery.

-(**Note**: For more advanced users, or for those accustomed to GIS packages, if you have access to useful data such as a shapefile of the building, you can feel free to use these as they’ll likely be more accurate than the OpenLayers data.
+(**Note**: For advanced users accustomed to GIS packages, if you have access to useful data, such as a shapefile for the building, you can feel free to use these as they’ll likely be more accurate than the OpenLayers data.)

 Finally, before we get started, set your project **CRS** (**C**oordinate **R**eference **S**ystem) to *WGS84 / Pseudo Mercator ([EPSG: 3857](http://spatialreference.org/ref/sr-org/6864/))* - you can see your current CRS in the bottom right of the QGIS window.